‘RHOC’ Star Shannon Beador Opens Up About Weight Loss, Reveals What Helped Her Drop 40 Pounds

 During an interview with Bravo TV, the Real Housewives of Orange County cast member revealed that she’s “40 pounds down” after gaining weight following the messy split between her and her now-ex-husband, David Beador, who infamously cheated on her for months before her 2017 divorce filing.

-While preparing for a filmed segment of the show, Beador showed off her slimmed down physique and admitted to struggling to lose the last 20 pounds.
+While preparing for a filmed segment of the show, Beador showed off her slimmed-down physique and admitted to struggling to lose the last 20 pounds.
 As she explained, she dropped half of her weight and promptly began yo-yoing.

 “I go back up… then I go back down.
 I said, ‘This is it.
 I’m a single lady and I’m going to finally get rid of my weight,'” Beador recalled of the moment that prompted her to get serious about her weight loss.